 Omphalocele complications can be categorized according to their time of occurrence.
 Prenatally and during delivery, the omphalocele may rupture, and in case of a giant omphalocele, the liver can be injured.
 Postnatally and after surgical repair, the complications consist of feeding difficulties, failure to thrive, inguinal hernias, gastroesophageal reflux, and occasionally esophagitis.

-The management of omphalocele involves a multidisciplinary team including neonatologists, pediatric surgeons, obstetricians, nurses, pharmacists and nutritionists.
-A clear closed-loop communication between the team members is essential to provide an optimal care to the patient and assure the best outcome.
+The management of omphalocele involves an interprofessional team including neonatologists, pediatric surgeons, obstetricians, nurses, pharmacists, and nutritionists.
+A clear closed-loop communication between the team members is essential to provide optimal care to the patient and assure the best outcome.
 The majority of these infants require prolonged care in the hospital and are only discharged after the wound has completely healed.